adamepaolo/adamepaolo/README.md

 - 👋 Hi, I’m @adamepaolo
-- 👀 I’m interested in learning new things and improving it
+- 👀 I’m interested in learning new things and improving them
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java, C# and Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : Gmail: adamepaolo@gmail.com or thru Whatsapp: +639666230289
+- 📫 How to reach me : Gmail: adamepaolo@gmail.com or through WhatsApp: +639666230289

 <!---
 adamepaolo/adamepaolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.